ianbishop/userevents.github.io/4.2/docs/quickstart.md

 ## Key Attribute

 First, we must setup our key attribute.
 The key attribute is the main attribute we will use to segment events in the system.
-Key attributes are set per pattern.
-For instance, your key attribute may be something like a customer id for PT1 and username for PT2

-You can set your key attribute through our web application by visiting the Tenant configuration page.

-In our example, we will be setting our key attribute to be `id` for a pattern.
+For example, if you were tracking individual users over time, you would segment by a User ID.
+You can set a different key attribute for each pattern.
+In our example, we will be setting our key attribute to be `id`.

 ## Creating your First Pattern